easytarget/esp32-cam-webserver/README.md

 attempting to conenct to WiFi, and five short flashes once it has succeeded.
 It will also flash briefly when you access the camera to change settings.

-Go to the URL given in the serial output, the web UI should appear with the settings panel open.
-Click away!

 ### API
 The communications between the web browser and the camera module can also be used to